tanushchauhan/journalytics/README.md

 :warning: **Environment variables are stored in builds.
 If you share your build files with anyone, they will be able to see your api key.**

-This project was created using create-react-app
+This project was created using [create-react-app.](https://create-react-app.dev/)

 # FAQ